dsobral/summerschool/README.md

 ## High Throughput Sequencing (HTS) Data Analysis

+### Practical prelude

+**TASK**: Go to [http://cloud118.ncg.ingrid.pt](http://cloud118.ncg.ingrid.pt).
+To login use as *username* and *password* 'randomX', where X is the group number that was attributed to you (1,2,3....).

+For this session, we're going to use Galaxy.
+This is a popular tool that allows even non-expert users to execute many different bioinformatics programs, particularly High Throughput Sequencing data analysis, through a simple web interface.
+Most software for the analysis of HTS data is freely available to users.
+Nonetheless, they often require the use of the command line in a Unix-like environment.
+User-friendly desktop software such as [CLC](https://www.qiagenbioinformatics.com/products/clc-genomics-workbench/) or [Ugene](http://ugene.net/) is available, but given the quick pace of developmpent in this area, they are constantly outdated.
+Moreover, even with better algorithms, HTS analysis must often be run in external servers due to intense computational requirements.
+Galaxy hides all the computational infrastructure from the end user, making it easier for researchers with limited training in informatics.

 ### Introduction

 [Sanger sequencing](https://en.wikipedia.org/wiki/Sanger_sequencing) brought about a technological revolution, as it allowed to directly read DNA molecules with relative ease and affordability.
 The [Human Genome Project](https://en.wikipedia.org/wiki/Human_Genome_Project) motivated further progress, leading to automated DNA-sequencing machines capable of sequencing up to 384 samples in a single batch using capillary electrophoresis.